akshara-a/File-Hive/README.md

 ## Installation
 1. Install the extension from the VS Code Marketplace
 2. Open any `.parquet` file - the extension will handle everything automatically
+3. Pelease note, initial setup takes a bit of time.
+Kindly have patience

 ## Usage